andre683/andre683/README.md

 # Hi, I'm Andre 👋

-I’m a Analytics Engineer focused on **BigQuery, GA4, and Dataform**.
+I’m a Analytics Engineer focused on **BigQuery, Google Analytics, and Dataform**.
 On this profile, you’ll find both personal projects and professional-style data engineering work.

 ---